Enter the Doric Film Festival

-A reminder that all entries have to be in by the 31st of May.
-The Awards event is by invitation only and will be held at the Belmont Cinema on the 2nd of July, starting prompt at 1.30pm.
-All entrants will receive their invitations and instructions in the next few weeks.
+All entries have to be in by the 31st May 2020.
+The Awards Event is by invitation only and will be held on the 30th June 2020, starting prompt at 1.30pm.

-- Participants are asked to make a film – no more than 5 mins in duration – that presents their interpretation of ‘What the North East of Scotland Means to Me’.
+- Participants are asked to make a short film of no more than 5 mins in duration that presents their interpretation of the theme – ‘Jist Far I Bide’.

-- All content must be copyright free and contain original content including music, text and script The film must not be more than 5 mins in duration and all dialogue in Doric.
-All text must be in Doric.
+- All content must be copyright free and contain original content including music, text and script.
+The film must not be more than 5 mins in duration with all dialogue and text in Doric.

-The Doric Film Festival has arranged training and assistance (mentioned as various categories in the form below).
+The Doric Film Festival team can provide training and assistance (mentioned as categories in the form below).
 If you do require training, then the training programme would expect entrants to follow the following timeline in the production of their short film:

 End of February: Complete scripting and storyboarding

 The deadline for requests for training support is 28th February 2020